CREWdecisions/elicitr/tests/testthat/_snaps/get_data.md

     Condition
       Error in `elic_cont_get_data()`:
       !
 Invalid value for `elic_types`:
-      x Elicitation types "3p" and "4p" not present in the <elicit> object. i Available elicitation type is "1p"
+      x Elicitation types "3p" and "4p" not present in the <elic_cont> object. i Available elicitation type is "1p"

 # Warnings